thunder146/MySpaceShooter-legacy-/README.md

 # MySpaceShooter-legacy-
-Game created with Microsoft Game Studio 4.0.
+Game created with Microsoft XNA Game Studio 4.0.
 One of my first software projects ever, so it may contain one or more bugs and code-issues ;-)

 System Requirements